Bangladesh University of Engineering and Technology: History

+In 2007, BUET celebrated 60 years (1947–2007) of engineering education in Bangladesh by arranging a 6-month-long series of programs and events.
 In February 2021, BUET and Chinese multinational technology company Huawei signed a memorandum of understanding (MoU) to establish the first ICT Academy in Bangladesh on BUET campus.

 On 21 June 2021, BUET and Saitama University, Japan signed second renewal of the agreement on academic exchange and the memorandum on student exchange between the two institutions.
 Saitama University (SU) and BUET have had a long-standing relationship for the past 20 years.

-In January 2022, BUET was ranked 1st among Bangladeshi and 1589th among global educational institutions in the Webometrics Ranking of World Universities.
+In January 2022, BUET was ranked 1^{st} among Bangladeshi and 1589^{th} among global educational institutions in the Webometrics Ranking of World Universities.